rdlf0/comment-released-prs-action/README.md

-# GitHub Action - Add comments to PRs on release
+# GitHub Action - Adds release comments to PRs

 This action iterates through all PRs that are part of a release and adds a comment to each of them containing information about the release.